-In terms of solid waste management policy, many NGOs have changed drastically in the past ten years from a mass production and mass consumption society to 'material-cycle society'.
-In addition to national legislation, municipalities are legally obliged to develop a plan for handling the municipal solid waste generated in administrative areas.
+In terms of solid waste management policy, many non-governmental organisations (NGOs) have changed drastically in the past ten years from a mass production and mass consumption society to 'material-cycle society'.
+In addition to national legislation, municipalities are legally obliged to develop a plan for handling the municipal solid waste (MSW) generated in administrative areas.
 Such plans contain: